Betiiy/alx-system_engineering-devops/README.md

-shell basices task 17
+shell basics task 18
-a script that creates the directories
+a command that lists all the files and directories of the current directory